GNYIO/gny-docs/docs/guide/vote-for-delegate.md

 ::: warning
-In order to be able to vote you need to first a part of your GNY tokens for a certain time period.
+In order to be able to vote you need to first lock a part of your `GNY` tokens for a certain time period.
 Follow the [lock account for voting](./lock-account-for-voting.md) guide
 :::

 ::: tip